iestyn-lewis/czpl/index.md

 The CZ/PL patch library offers thousands of preloaded patches for many brands of synthesizers.
 It also allows you to save patches and banks that you have created on your favorite synthesizer.
 No more tracking down expensive RAM catridges or having to resort to a computer.
 Lastly, it features a very nice arpeggiator.

+### Video Overviews
+<iframe width="720" height="480" src="https://www.youtube.com/embed/cevp1hzPE0Q?ecver=1" frameborder="0" gesture="media" allowfullscreen></iframe>

-It works especially nicely with the Casio CZ series of synthesizers, for which it was originally designed.
+It works especially nicely with the Casio CZ series of synthesizers, for which it was originally designed:
+<iframe width="720" height="480" src="https://www.youtube.com/embed/WNlZNzl1yuE?ecver=1" frameborder="0" gesture="media" allowfullscreen></iframe>

+It also works VERY nicely with the Yamaha Reface series of synthesizers, and comes with extensive patches for all Reface models:
+<iframe width="720" height="480" src="https://www.youtube.com/embed/S-mn005McPo?ecver=1" frameborder="0" gesture="media" allowfullscreen></iframe>

 ## What patches are included?